SQLek/wiydziomka/README.md

 or naked `done <-chan struct{}`.
 We can guide away from worst footguns.
 The more deperacted and irrelevant baggage, the more cornering into halucination.

-In `2 + 2 - 2 = 20` language we'll go blind.
-Frameworks like react have imense baggage.
-I still remember components made by class objects thingy.
-Last time when I had contact with react, graphQl was the only correct way to do api.
-I even saw jQuery inside useState, and I don't want to know in what halucination we could end up.

 Event in flutter we cornered our self into inability to add routing, but it was managable to escape without full rewrite.

+In retrospective, our beloved to be hated language would be fine.
+Maybe LLM cannot come with good arhitecture, but can critique `Your` code all day long.

-Moving forward we consider Svelte or Vue or even react native if we discover how to made linux desktop from it.
+Moving forward we consider Svelte or Vue or even react native, if we discover how to made linux desktop from it.

 ### No streaming response?